 Lavender additionally has antibacterial and anti-inflammatory properties, meaning it could promote skin healing and ease symptoms of conditions like acne.(5) As such, including this herbal water in your beauty routine may help to clear up, hydrate, and refresh tired skin.

 We craft our organic lavender water from the very best plants grown sustainably in Provence, France.
-If you’re using it in food and drink recipes, it pairs beautifully with citrus flavors like bergamot and lemon.
+If you’re using it in food and drink recipes, it pairs beautifully with citrus flavours like bergamot and lemon.

 The herbal warmth of thyme water

 Thyme is likely already a staple ingredient in your kitchen.
-However, as a herbal water thyme can offer greater benefits than flavor alone.
+However, as a herbal water thyme can offer greater benefits than flavour alone.
 To begin with, its warming, earthy scent is blissfully comforting – particularly when added to a mug of chamomile tea.
 Other ingredients that thyme water pairs well with include echinacea and calendula.

 Our organic thyme water is expertly steam distilled, using hand-picked leaves grown in the Provence region of France.
 As such, it’s more potent than simply infusing thyme in water at home.
 For example, this herbal water has impressive anti-inflammatory and antibacterial properties.
 This means it can help purify the skin and reduce the symptoms of ailments such as acne.(6) Interestingly, these same qualities also make it highly effective when used as a mouthwash.